Kitware/CMake/Help/manual/cmake-developer.7.rst

 ``Xxx_VERSION_PATCH``
   The patch version of the package found, if any.

-The following names should not usually be used in CMakeLists.txt files, but are typically cache variables for users to edit and control the behaviour of find modules (like entering the path to a library manually)
+The following names should not usually be used in ``CMakeLists.txt`` files.
+They are intended for use by Find modules to specify and cache the locations of specific files or directories.
+Users are typically able to set and edit these variables to control the behavior of Find modules (like entering the path to a library manually):

 ``Xxx_LIBRARY``
-  The path of the Xxx library (as used with :command:`find_library`, for example).
+  The path of the library.
+Use this form only when the module provides a single library.
+It is appropriate to use this as the result variable in a :command:`find_library` command.

 ``Xxx_Yy_LIBRARY``
-  The path of the Yy library that is part of the Xxx system.
-It may or may not be required to use Xxx.
+  The path of library ``Yy`` provided by the module ``Xxx``.
+Use this form when the module provides more than one library or where other modules may also provide a library of the same name.
+It is also appropriate to use this form as the result variable in a :command:`find_library` command.

 ``Xxx_INCLUDE_DIR``
-  Where to find headers for using the Xxx library.
+  When the module provides only a single library, this variable can be used to specify where to find headers for using the library (or more accurately, the path that consumers of the library should add to their header search path).
+It would be appropriate to use this as the result variable in a :command:`find_path` command.

 ``Xxx_Yy_INCLUDE_DIR``
-  Where to find headers for using the Yy library of the Xxx system.
+  If the module provides more than one library or where other modules may also provide a library of the same name, this form is recommended for specifying where to find headers for using library ``Yy`` provided by the module.
+Again, it would be appropriate to use this as the result variable in a :command:`find_path` command.

 To prevent users being overwhelmed with settings to configure, try to keep as many options as possible out of the cache, leaving at least one